v8/web-tooling-benchmark/docs/in-depth.md

 A test to stress the [Chai Assertion Library](http://chaijs.com), which is commonly used to write unit and integration tests.

+## coffeescript

+[CoffeeScript](http://coffeescript.org/) is a little language that attempts to expose the good parts of JavaScript in a simple way.
+At some point CoffeeScript was very popular.

+This benchmark runs the CoffeeScript compiler on the [`lexer.coffee`](https://github.com/bmeurer/web-tooling-benchmark/blob/resources/coffeescript-lexer-2.0.1.coffee) file from the CoffeeScript 2.0.1 distribution.

 ## lebab